psy0rz/ledstream/README.md

 If you use that many leds keep this in mind:

  * Use a power supply that can handle the load  (up to 15A per display!)
- * Connect the power supply to the middle 2 leads.
+ * If you use a power supply, connect the power supply to the middle 2 leads.
- * You can always limit the power usage by setting Max milliamps in the menuconfig.
+ * Or just use USB poewr and set max current via menu config.
+(USB power can handle at least 1000mA)
  * If you get glitches use a level shifter like the SN74AHCT125N. (dont use the bidirectional onces, those suck) For one simple display you can get away with it, but for multiple displays it gets problematic.
  * Use a esp32 with buildin ethernet like the WT32-ETH01 to handle the bandwidth: